danielrosehill/AI-Stack-Oct-2025/README.md

 When you have an ongoing situation that's personal and complex - not just asking for a pasta recipe.

-**Real Example - Health Context**:
+**Real Example - Home Lab Infrastructure**:

-I had gallbladder surgery years ago.
-Since then, I've had digestive issues - bloating, nausea, various problems.
-I don't enjoy narrating the whole story every time I need help with meal planning or dietary advice.
+When managing a home lab with multiple servers, network configurations, hardware specs, and custom setups, it's tedious to re-explain the entire infrastructure every time you need help troubleshooting or planning an upgrade.

 **The Approach**:

-1. Record the context once (30-minute voice note covering everything)
+1. Record the context once (30-minute voice note covering network topology, hardware specs, software stack, configuration decisions)
 2. Transform to text
 3. Use as workspace foundation in NotebookLM
-4. Get shopping lists, recipes tailored to my needs - without re-explaining context
+4. Get troubleshooting help, upgrade recommendations, configuration suggestions - without re-explaining your entire setup

 **Why This Helps**:

-When you're working on a few of these ongoing situations (health, project planning, personal circumstances), you see the advantage of this approach over repeatedly defining context.
+When you're working on a few of these ongoing situations (home lab infrastructure, project architecture, complex workflows), you see the advantage of this approach over repeatedly defining context.

 **Two Approaches to Context:**